Start your career off right.

 - Support from mentors

-We are no longer accepting applications for the Spring 2019 New Graduate Nurse Residency Program.
-Positions for the New Graduate Nurse Residency Program are available several times a year.
-Please continue to visit this page for updates regarding future opportunities.
+We are no longer accepting applications for the Summer 2019 New Grad Nurse Residency Program.
+Positions for the program are available several times a year.
+Please check back for updates regarding future opportunities.

 New Grad Nurse Residency Program FAQs

 When does Sharp HealthCare hire new grad RNs?

-At Sharp, we offer the New Grad Nurse Residency Program three times a year, posting in January, June and October.
+At Sharp, we offer the New Grad Nurse Residency Program several times a year.
+Please check back for updates regarding future opportunities.

 Which units hire new grads?